naftali100/async_tgbot/README.md

 - chat: the chat where the message sent.
 - from: the user that send the message. same as chat in private message.
 - updateType: the update type (message, callback_query, etc).
-- cb_answered: wherethr callback_query aswered or not. can be used in after handler to answer if not answered.
+- cb_answered: whether callback_query answered or not. can be used in after handler to answer if not answered.
 - service: if message is service message.
 - media: contain media from message.